cseptesting/floatcsep/docs/guide/experiment_config.rst

    * - **mag_max**
      - The maximum magnitude of the experiment.
    * - **mag_bin**
-     - The size of a magnitude bin.
+     - The size of the magnitude bin.
    * - **depth_min**
      - The minimum depth (in `km`) of the experiment.
    * - **depth_max**